 LoD Condemn Crusader Skills and Runes

-|Shield Glare Zealous Glare Condemn Reciprocate 1 Provoke Too Scared to Run 2 Laws of Valor Unstoppable Force 3 Iron Skin Steel Skin 4 Akarat's Champion Prophet
+|Slash Guard Condemn Vacuum 1 Provoke Too Scared to Run 2 Laws of Valor Unstoppable Force 3 Iron Skin Steel Skin 4 Akarat's Champion Prophet

-The LoN Condemn Crusader begins runs similarly to its set counterpart, by activating and staying in Akarat's Champion for as long as possible, hammering Condemn explosions into massive groups of enemies and sustaining the massive costs through a combination of Unstoppable Force, Provoke and Zealous Glare.
+The LoN Condemn Crusader begins runs similarly to its set counterpart, by activating and staying in Akarat's Champion for as long as possible, hammering Condemn explosions into massive groups of enemies and sustaining the massive costs through a combination of Unstoppable Force, Provoke and Slash.
 When exposed to massive bursts of damage — practically inevitable with the close range fighting style of the build — you can pop Iron Skin as a last line of defense, and allow yourself a moment of respite and repositioning.